-After Basatorget, the next stop on our outing is Stallörsparken, where the children play in the town’s most popular playground, the beach is filled with swimmers and sunbathers and all kinds of events are held.
+After Basatorget, the next stop on our outing is Stallörsparken, where the children play in the town’s most popular playground, the Lion Park, and the beach is filled with swimmers and sunbathers and all kinds of events are held.

 On summer Tuesdays, the evening market on Strandallén brings together locals and summer guests.
 Here visitors can hunt bargains or enjoy delicious crêpes in the Finnish way.